sodadata/docs/soda-cl/metrics-and-checks.md

 Some checks that you write with SodaCL do not use metrics and thresholds, and instead follow **unique patterns** relevant to the data quality parameters they check.
 Each unique check type has its own documentation.

-For example, a check that validates that the values in a column in one dataset match exactly with the values in another column in another dataset uses a unique pattern.
+For example, a reference check that validates that the values in a column in one dataset match exactly with the values in another column in another dataset uses a unique pattern.

 ```yaml
 checks for dim_employees_dev: